Impact of Ventilation on Fire Behavior in Legacy and Contemporary Residential Construction

 Two houses are constructed in UL’s large fire facility in Northbrook, IL.
 The first is a one-story, 1200 ft2, 3 bedroom, 1 bathroom house with 8 rooms.
 The second is a two-story 3200 ft2, 4 bedroom, 2.5 bathroom house with 12 total rooms, and features a modern open floor plan, two-story great room and open foyer.
 Fifteen experiments are conducted varying the ventilation locations and the number of ventilation openings.
 This includes ventilating the front door only, opening the front door and a window near and remote from the seat of the fire, opening a window only, and ventilating a higher opening.
 One scenario in each house is conducted in triplicate to examine repeatability.

-The results of these experiments enable the fire service to examine and update current thought processes, tactics, standard operating procedures and training content.
+The results of the fire behavior experiments enable the fire service to examine and update current thought processes, tactics, standard operating procedures and training content.

 There has been a steady change in the residential fire environment over the last several decades, including larger homes, open floor plans and increased synthetic fuel loads.